 Salah also managed to edge out Manchester City star De Bruyne to the Football Writers and Players' Player of the Year Awards, despite the Belgian international having a sensational season under Pep Guardiola and winning the title.

-The Belgium international is another outside favourite to win the Ballon d'Or as he was an instrumental factor in Belgium's third-place World Cup finish.
+The Belgium international is another outside favourite to win the Ballon d'Or at odds of 80/1 to win, as he was an instrumental factor in Belgium's third-place World Cup finish.

 Previous Ballon d'Or winners